In this article

 Traumatic brain injury (TBI) disrupts the brain’s nerve fibers and neural networks, thus increasing your risk for neurodegenerative disorders like Alzheimer’s disease.6 Research further shows that it only takes one head injury for dementia to develop in later years.
 The more head injuries a person sustains, the greater their risk.7

-Moreover, a head injury can increase your risk for epilepsy, which has also been associated with alcohol-related dementia.
+Moreover, a head injury can increase your risk for epilepsy, which is also associated with alcohol-related dementia.

 Drinking too much alcohol causes inflammation of the stomach’s inner lining, preventing the absorption of nutrients such as thiamine.
-People with alcohol use disorders also tend to have poor diets, so they’re more likely to have vitamin deficiencies.
+People with alcohol use disorders also tend to have poor diets, making them more likely to have vitamin deficiencies.

 Thiamine (Vitamin B1) provides energy to the brain, facilitates the transmission of nerve impulses, and maintains the structural integrity of membranes that protect nerves.
 Given its role in brain function, a deficiency would likewise result in neurological problems.2

 The problems caused by vitamin B1 or thiamine deficiency include:

 These conditions produce symptoms similar to dementia, so they’re sometimes referred to as alcohol-related dementia.